CGrahamS/Headlamp/README.md

 ## Description

-This app allows Minecraft players to check the status of a server, or look up some details about a fellow Minecraft player.
+This app allows Minecraft players to check the status of a server and look up some details about fellow Minecraft players.

 ## Specs